-All share-based payments, including grants of stock option awards and restricted stock awards, are recognized in the Company's income statement based on their fair values.
+All grants of stock option awards and restricted stock awards, are recognized in the Company's income statement based on their fair values.
 Stock-based compensation cost is estimated at the grant date based on the fair value of the award and is recognized as expense on a straight-line basis over the requisite service period of the award.